Today’s technologies offer many opportunities also in terms of remote work and access, as well as a wide range of freelancer tools.

 The RDP software works by opening a dedicated network channel, which is used for creating a virtual connection that allows the transfer of data between your system and the remote host.

 Input from your system, such as your keystrokes, mouse movements, are sent over this dedicated channel.

 Below, you can find a short comparison of all important factors to choose the right remote laptop access option for you.

 A VPN, when connected to a network, gives you access to resources shared on that network such as shared folders, printers, and even other servers on the network.

 Apart from remote access, VPN offers IP masking, a more secure and faster connection, the ability to change the IP address to see locally blocked content or analyze the Google search results in different countries where your brand is present.

 Learn more about VPN benefits here

 A Remote Desktop, on the other hand, gives you full access and control of a system you are connected to.
 This means you get access to shared network resources, along with the other computer resources that are being controlled.
 With an RDP, you can launch applications, and perform other operations on a remote system as if you’re right in front of it.

-Most VPNs use a robust and much stronger form of encryption similar to the military-grade encryption to encrypt its connection.
+Most VPNs use a robust and much stronger form of encryption similar to military-grade encryption to encrypt their connection.

 This helps to create a much more secure environment that reduces the risk of intrusion or data theft when compared to RDPs.